Sports Betting Lines Explained

 • Click the spread you want to wager on in the game module

-• Enter the appropriate betting amount
+• Enter the appropriate stake

 • Place the bet